 Having children and breastfeeding

-While some risk factors are easier to change than others, like quitting smoking and getting active, there is also evidence to suggest that with each child a woman has, her risk of developing breast cancer can decrease by 7%.
-The reason being is that it is thought that changes in the breast during pregnancy and breastfeeding may make the cells less likely to become cancerous.
+Some life factors are less within our control, but research suggests that with each child a woman has, the risk of breast cancer may decrease by around 7%.
+Changes in breast cells during pregnancy and breastfeeding are thought to make them less likely to become cancerous.

-Since the NBCF begun funding research in 1994, the death rate from breast cancer has reduced by over 40%.
-Breast cancer contained within the breast is now largely treatable and five-year survival rates have improved to 92%.
+Since NBCF began funding research in 1994, the death rate from breast cancer has reduced by more than 40%.
+Breast cancer detected early is now largely treatable, with five-year survival rates improving to 92%.

-You can learn more about the NBCF’s research, breast cancer and their goal of zero deaths from breast cancer by 2030 here.
+Learn more about NBCF’s research and their goal of zero deaths from breast cancer by 2030 on the National Breast Cancer Foundation website.